foundersandcoders/coursebook/src/course/syllabus/application/project-gallery/learning-outcomes.md

 ## Asking for help

-- [ ] Post a code snippet on Discord
 - [ ] Ask questions about HTML, CSS and DOM Manipulation
 - [ ] Ask for help with Git and GitHub
 - [ ] Know what to Google for answers to questions about JavaScript